 And though the breed is extremely courageous and powerful, it is their role in the dogfighting industry that landed them with a bad reputation.

-In reality, the American Pit Bull Terrier is a fun loving, gentle companion that is considered to be very unaggressive.
+In reality, the American Pit Bull Terrier is a fun-loving, gentle companion that is considered to be very unaggressive.

 Aside from their power and courage, one of the main reasons that Pit Bulls were chosen for dogfighting is because they are very eager to please their owners.

-This means that they are easily trainable, but also means that their personality depends much on that of the owner.
+This means that they are easily trainable, but it also means that their personality depends much on that of the owner.